Serge Makofo: Gresley

 Makofo made his Gresley debut on 22 March 2014 as a 60th-minute substitute.
 Makofo went on to start the next six games until the end of the season.
 He managed to score three goals in the six starts and one substitute appearances he made.
 Makofo did not sign on for the 2014–15 season.

 Whitehawk

 On 25 July 2014, Makofo joined Whitehawk, going on to make 24 appearances and scoring once.
 Towards the end of January 2015 Makofo joined Dulwich Hamlet on loan, with the signing being funded by the Dulwich Hamlet 12th Man scheme.
 He scored his first goal for the club with the only goal of the game on his debut against Enfield on 28 January 2015, earning praise from manager Gavin Rose in the process.
 He went on to make five appearances in total, scoring one further goal during his month long loan spell.

-Mertsham
+Merstham

 In September 2021, Makofo signed for Merstham, scoring on his debut in the FA Cup.

+Bowers & Pitsea

+In August 2023, Makofo joined Bowers & Pitsea.